scott89/deeplens_eval/README.md

 ## DeepLens: Shallow Depth-of-Field from a Single Image

 ### Important Update:
-An fatal bug is fixed by replacing the input depth to the lensblur network with the inverse depth.
+A fatal bug is fixed by replacing the input depth to the lensblur network with the inverse depth.
 Otherwise, the rendered DoF image will suffer from boundary artifacts.

 ### Introduction